-Tim is a specialist criminal trial advocate who deploys a scrupulous and robust approach to every case.
+Tim is one of MK Law’s highly respected barristers.
+He is a specialist criminal trial advocate who deploys a scrupulous and robust approach to every case.
 He is experienced in defending serious and complex criminal allegations involving violence, firearms, fraud and sexual offences.

-Tim was called to the Bar in 2007 and predominantly appears in the Crown Courts in London and the South East.
-He has also appeared at the Court of Appeal and Divisional Court.
+Tim was called to the Bar in 2007 and predominantly appears in Crown Courts in London and the South East as well as at the Court of Appeal and Divisional Court.

-R v AN – Murder – Central Criminal Court Led junior in trial where defendant accused of murdering another in knife attack.
-Defendant unanimously acquitted of murder and manslaughter.
+R v AN – Murder – Defendant accused of murdering another in knife attack.
+Unanimously acquitted of murder and manslaughter.

-R v IG – Murder – Central Criminal Court Led junior in case where defendant accused of killing partner.
+R v IG – Murder –Led junior in case where defendant accused of killing partner.

-R v SE – Murder – Central Criminal Court – Led junior in case where defendant accused of being part of a group knife attack.
+R v SE – Murder –Led junior in case where defendant accused of being part of a group knife attack.